 The website has both the printable paper copy form and a fillable electronic form.
 It’s worth noting that if you use HR software, it might provide you and your new employees the option to fill out the form through the platform.
-The most basic version of Gusto payroll, Gusto Core, as an example, has this functionality included in their software.
+As an example, a basic version of Gusto Payroll, Gusto Core, has this functionality included in their software.

 The USCIS website also provides a Spanish version of the I-9 form, however, this version of the form may only be filled out by employers and employees in Puerto Rico.

-The first step to complete an I-9 is filling out Section 1.
-This section, again, must be completed, on paper or electronically, by the end of the employee’s first day.
+The first step to completing Form I-9 is filling out Section 1.
+This section, again, must be completed on paper or electronically, by the end of the employee’s first day.
 It can be filled out as soon as they accept the job offer, but not before.

 The employee will fill out the information that corresponds to their respective work authorization status.
 They must then sign and date the form.
 Here is an example of Section 1 of an I-9 form filled out correctly from USCIS.

 You’ll note that there are numbers listed on the left side of this example.
 If you have any questions about the individual fields in Section 1, USCIS breaks down specific case scenarios and details what to do in those instances, like, for example, if an employee has a hyphenated name or doesn’t have a street address.
 These helpful instructions can also be accessed from the main Form I-9 page linked above, where you can print or access the form electronically.